We donate when you buy!

 We believe that ONE bag can make a BIG difference.
 In fact, we believe that one LunchSkins bag can do more than just one thing.
 What if one special bag could reduce your plastic footprint AND give back to a non-profit dedicated to the global problem of plastic pollution?
 Our cause bag does just that.
 In 2015, we designed our first cause bag – a beautiful blue seabird inspired by the Albatross on Midway Island - and gave back 10% of the proceeds to support our mission-partner, 5 Gyres.
 Going forward, we will create one special LunchSkins design each year that symbolizes 'why we do what we do’.
 A visual reminder that single-use plastic is a global problem and that we have a simple solution.
 Each year, this special bag will support the shared values of our mission-partners.

-For more information about our mission partners and sea turtle conservation groups, please follow the links below:
+For more information about our mission partners, please follow the links below:

 • 5 Gyres Institute www.5gyres.org